September is Healthy Aging Month | Menopause and How it Affects Your Genitals

 In Castro’s 2018 study, women placed on a low calorie ketogenic diet for 4 months reported improved sexual function in the realms of arousal (excitation) and lubrication.
 The study also reported that some women reported improved orgasmic function.

-As pelvic floor physical and occupational therapists, it is outside of our domain to prescribe or counsel people through diet changes.
+As pelvic floor physical therapists, it is outside of our domain to prescribe or counsel people through diet changes.
 Please check in with your doctor, a registered dietician, and/or a licensed clinical nutritionist for more information.

 For all other questions and to schedule a visit, give the therapists at Femina Physical Therapy a call today!